-- to understand the basics of insurance policies and laws governing the same.
-This unit also enables the student understand the authority that overlooks the matters pertaining to insurance. - to understand the functionary of life insurance and when does it apply, the consequences and accidents and suicides.
-The student is able to relate with live examples and apply them in day to day life. - the student is able to obtain a holistic picture of various insurance principles pertaining to maritime, motor vehicle accident, fire accident, burglary and etc and be mitigate the losses incurred.
+- To acquaint the students with the principles & practices of insurance law in India. - To understand the basics of insurance policies and laws governing the same.
+This unit also enables the student understand the authority that overlooks the matters pertaining to insurance. - Encompasses all the statutes relating to insurance & is updated with the latest legislative amendments Insurance Amendment Act, 2015 - To understand the functionary of life insurance and when does it apply, the consequences and accidents and suicides.
+The student is able to relate with live examples and apply them in day to day life. - The student is able to obtain a holistic picture of various insurance principles pertaining to maritime, motor vehicle accident, fire accident, burglary and etc and be mitigate the losses incurred.